gbif/hp-eca/en/home.md

 permalink: /
 ---

-Edit `/home.md` to change the text.

 Welcome to the *ECA GBIF portal!
+Here you could find all publishers from the regions of [Europe and Central Asia](https://www.gbif.org/the-gbif-network/europe) and what data we publish.